-- GHG reduction: Reduce GHG emissions to 50 percent below 2005 levels by 2030 and achieve net zero GHG emissions as soon as possible. - Alameda will achieve these targets by completing current actions and implementing new actions focused on transportation, building management, waste management, and carbon sequestration.
-Cobenefits of GHG reduction include the reduction of fossil fuel pollutants and a reduction in asthma, cardiovascular disease, and other health issues.
+- GHG reduction: Reduce GHG emissions to 50 percent below 2005 levels by 2030 and achieve net zero GHG emissions as soon as possible.
+Alameda will achieve these targets by completing current actions and implementing new actions focused on transportation, building management, waste management, and carbon sequestration.
+Cobenefits of GHG reduction include the reduction of fossil fuel pollutants and a reduction in asthma, cardiovascular disease, and other health issues. - 2.
+Sea level rise and storm surges: Protect assets from sea level rise and storm surges, plan future land use to avoid impacts, and enhance natural shoreline habitat to mitigate impacts. - 3.

-Reduce GHG emissions to 50 percent below 2005 levels by 2030 and achieve net zero emissions as soon as possible.

-- 2. Sea level rise and storm surges: Protect assets from sea level rise and storm surges, plan future land use to avoid impacts, and enhance natural shoreline habitat to mitigate impacts. - 3.
 Inland flooding: Increase the resiliency and capacity of the stormwater system to prevent flooding of assets during extreme precipitation events. - 4.
 Drought: Reduce water consumption and increase drought-resistant landscaping.
 EBMUD is bringing recycled water to the main island by 2023.

 - 5. Extreme heat: Reduce the heat island effect and protect vulnerable populations from heat impacts during heat waves. - 6.
-Wildfires: Protect public health from smoke impacts during wildfire events, especially among vulnerable populations. - 7.
-Earthquakes/liquefaction: Ensure that building and infrastructure retrofits and new design standards in areas at high risk of liquefaction consider both seismic risk and sea level rise impacts. - 8.
+Wildfires: Protect public health from smoke impacts during wildfire events, especially among vulnerable populations. - Earthquakes/liquefaction: Ensure that building and infrastructure retrofits and new design standards in areas at high risk of liquefaction consider both seismic risk and sea level rise impacts. - 8.
 Effective implementation and capacity building: Develop financial and human resources and increase transparency, community engagement, social resilience, and support for effective CARP implementation.